Ohio Sports Betting

 - Counties with fewer than 50,000 residents are ineligible.

 Type A license holders automatically receive Type B licenses and are expected to offer retail sports betting at their physical locations throughout the state.
 So Ohio’s 11 casino venues and the 10 home stadiums of its eligible sports teams or leagues are likely to be sportsbook locations.
 In other words, every MLB, NFL, NHL and NBA venue in the state will be able to add a sportsbook, and Muirfield Village Country Club (home of the PGA Tour’s Memorial Tournament) will, as well.
 NASCAR might have a book at its race venues in Ohio, too.

 Type C licenses

 Type C licenses will be for Class D liquor license holders in the state.
-For the most part, this group includes bars, restaurants, and grocery stores.
+Mostly, this group includes bars, restaurants, and grocery stores.
 The license allows for up to two lottery kiosks already on site at these locations to also accept lottery sports betting.
 Lottery sports betting is a limited form of sports betting that allows bettors to wager the spread, moneyline, over/under, and small parlays through the kiosk.
 Players can bet no more than $700 in any given week.
-However, there is no cap on the number of Type C licenses that the state can issue, so the actual number of sports betting facilities in Ohio could range into the hundreds or thousands.
+However, there is no cap on the number of Type C licenses the state can issue, so the actual number of sports betting facilities in Ohio could range into hundreds or thousands.
 Any lottery retailer is eligible to apply.

 What all Ohio sportsbook apps have in common